Bread

 Leavened loaves are very common in the West.
 However in other cultures you may find unleavened loaves are often popular.
 Eating the unleavened loaves may also have spiritual significance for example the Jewish tradition of eating Matzo during Passover time.

-Flour: is grain that has been ground into a powder.
+Flour is grain that has been ground into a powder.
 The most commonly used flour is wheat, but there is also rye & oats.
 Some interesting ancient varieties of wheat have been recently re-discovered and become popular like spelt & Kamut.

 For those avoiding too much gluten there's also flour made from maize, rice, buckwheat, Soya, even chestnut and lupin.